Priority Services Membership

 Select your energy network operator's logo to find out more about their Priority Services Membership programme, or to sign up.
 If you're not sure who your network operator is, you can use our find my network operator tool.

-Energy Networks Association helps to co-ordinate the consistent promotion and use of the Priority Services Membership across the energy sector but each scheme is run directly by the relevant network company or energy supplier.
+Important: Energy Networks Association (ENA) helps to co-ordinate the consistent promotion and use of the Priority Services Membership across the energy sector but each scheme is run directly by the relevant network company or energy supplier.
 We don’t process or access any customer information.